giacomini/ebernburg2024/project/day4.md

 }
 ```

-Firstly, already looking at includes, we learn that the _standard library_
+First, by looking at the includes, we can see that the _standard library_
 provides tools to handle random number generation in
 [`random`](https://en.cppreference.com/w/cpp/header/random).

-Secondly, we see that we are actually using two distinct functionalities:
+Second, we can see that we are actually using two distinct components:

 - We create a so called _random engine_ (`std::default_random_engine eng{}`):
   this is what actually defines the pseudo-random generation algorithm we are using;